 I Have A Son Who Looks Like You.

-Saturday April 11th 2009 was a very sad day that I will never forget.
-It was a beautiful warm spring day as Janine and I drove to Toronto.
-My mother was now confined to a hospital bed at Humber Memorial Hospital and she had deteriorated very quickly over the past week or so after being admitted.
-I had gone to visit her five days earlier on the previous Monday and I knew then that she would never be going back to her nursing home ever again.
+Saturday April 11th 2009 was a very sad day and one that I will never forget.
+It was such a beautiful warm spring day as Janine and I drove to Toronto.
+My mother was now confined to a hospital bed at Humber Memorial Hospital where she had deteriorated very quickly over the past week or so after being admitted.
+I had gone to visit her just five days earlier on the previous Monday and I knew in my heart that she would never be going back to her nursing home ever again.

 My brother and his wife would also be arriving from Michigan on that Saturday morning.
 They had planned to spend the morning at the hospital and then would be coming back also on the Sunday before heading back to the States.
 Janine and I were planning on meeting them at the hospital once we arrived around noon.
 When Janine and I arrived at the hospital, I was told my mother had been moved up to the sixth floor.
 She had been on the fourth floor earlier that week when I visited her.
 When I arrived at the sixth floor I was told my mother was in the last room at the end of the hallway.
 I walked down to the room and went inside.
 I saw three elderly women who all looked to be in a very distressed state.
 However, my mother was not one of them.